minvws/nl-mgo-app-web/apps/e2e-tests/README.md

 1. From the root of this repository, copy of the `.env.example`, rename it as `.env` and fill in the variables.
 2. From the root of this repository, Start up all docker containers with `docker compose up --build`
-3. Connect to the `playwright` instance with `docker exec -it playwright`
+3. Connect to the `playwright` instance with `docker exec -it playwright bash`
 4. From the `playwright` shell, run the tests with `pnpm e2e` or `pnpm e2e:ci`

 > Test results will still be stored in the `apps/e2e-tests/results` as this folder is volume mounted.